Citation, DOI & article data

-The cranial nerves are the 12 paired sets of nerves that arise from the cerebrum or brainstem and leave the central nervous system through cranial foramina rather than through the spine.
-The cranial nerves are numbered one to twelve, always using the Roman numerals, I to XII.
+The cranial nerves (TA: nervi craniales) are the twelve paired sets of nerves that arise from the cerebrum or brainstem and leave the central nervous system through cranial foramina rather than through the spine.
+The cranial nerves are numbered one to twelve, always using Roman numerals, i.e. I to XII.
 Most have cranial nerve nuclei located in the brainstem.

 The third and fourth cranial nerves originate from the midbrain: